Brian Field

 Brian Arthur Field (15 December 1934 – 27 April 1979) was an English solicitor's clerk who was one of the masterminds of the 1963 Great Train Robbery.
-He was the crucial link between the key informant known only as "Ulsterman" (who came up with the idea of robbing the money-laden night mail train and also provided the details of the schedule and contents of the trains) with the actual gang capable of planning and carrying out such a complex and large scale robbery.
-He was found guilty of conspiracy to rob, but his conviction was later overturned on appeal.
-Field only served prison sentence for perverting the course of justice, in relation to arranging the purchase of Leatherslade Farm, near Oakley, Buckinghamshire, which was used as the gang's hideout.
+He was the crucial link between the key informant, known only as "Ulsterman", who came up with the idea of robbing a money-laden night mail train, and also provided the details of the schedule and contents of the trains, and the gang capable of planning and carrying out such a complex, large-scale robbery.

+Field was found guilty of conspiracy to rob, but his conviction was overturned on appeal.
+He only served prison sentence for perverting the course of justice, in relation to arranging the purchase of Leatherslade Farm, near Oakley, Buckinghamshire, which was used as the gang's hideout.

 Early life

 Field was born on 15 December 1934 at Windsor and was immediately put up for adoption.

 Service in Korean War

 He served two years in the Royal Army Service Corps, seeing service in Korea.
 When discharged from the military it was with 'a very good character'.
 The Korean War lasted from 25 June 1950 until an Armistice was signed on 27 July 1953, with 63,000 British troops involved (part of over 1 million troops on the South Korean side).
 Field would have been 18 when the war was over.
 While the Service Corps were considered combat personnel, they were primarily associated with transport and logistics.
 Later in life, while working with the Children's Book Centre, he would animatedly tell fellow Book Centre employee Tony Saez about living through the chaotic experience of being shelled during the war.